 ORGANIZATIONS THAT A TEAM CAN PLAY MULTIPLE TEAMS

 This works in conjunction with the criteria above.
 If leagues limit a team to play no more than two teams from the same organization, you can further limit how many programs (“clubs”) this applies to.
 For example, your league may set this limit to two clubs- which means that any given team in the division may have a schedule where they play two different teams from two separate clubs.

 SET DRIVE TIME LIMITS

 For some travel leagues, limiting the driving time for teams is important.
 Perhaps teams at the extremities of the league geography are too far apart to travel to each other for games.
 Perhaps the league wants younger teams to travel within a smaller radius than older teams.
-TeamsCompete can apply separate drive time limits for each division and optimize use of any “league fields” or “meet-in-the-middle” fields.
+TeamsCompete can apply separate drive time limits for each division and optimize use of any league or “meet-in-the-middle” fields.

 PLAYING TEAMS MORE THAN ONCE

-TeamsCompete allows leagues to either allow or prevent a team from playing an opponent more than once.
+TeamsCompete allows leagues to prevent a team from playing an opponent more than once.

 PLAYING TEAMS FROM THE SAME ORGANIZATION